NBC Part 9 Illustrated overview

 Vapour barrier Material with water vapour permeance at or below 60 ng/(Pa·s·m²) (1 perm), installed on the warm side of insulation to prevent condensation within the assembly.

 Spatial separation The horizontal distance from a building face to the property line or centre line of a street.
-Determines allowable percentage of unprotected openings.
-No unprotected openings permitted less than 1.2 m from the property line.
+Governs the allowable percentage of unprotected openings.
+No unprotected openings are permitted less than 1.2 m from the property line.

 Fire blocking Material placed in concealed cavities to stop fire and smoke spread.
 Required in concealed spaces deeper than 25 mm: every 3 m vertically and every 20 m horizontally.